maxcherey/llm-git/README.md

 - Exact match score
 - Readability metrics (Flesch-Kincaid grade level, ARI grade level)
 - Token count

+When using `--llm-as-a-judge` option, the tool leverages Ollama models to perform additional LLM-based evaluations:
+- Answer similarity: How similar the response is to the reference answer
+- Answer correctness: How factually correct the response is
+- Answer relevance: How relevant the response is to the question
+- Relevance: How relevant the source documents are (if provided)
+- Faithfulness: How faithful the answer is to the source documents (if provided)

 In interactive mode, you can provide reference answers after each question, and the tool will evaluate the response immediately.
 In auto mode, the tool automatically evaluates answers against pre-defined reference answers from the questions file.